 Remember, extra virgin is the flavoursome choice for garnishing food, but when frying or baking, always use standard olive oil.

-Another ingredient of true versatility.
-Tomatoes can be enjoyed raw in salads, puréed on pizza where they underpin all other toppings, or used to make another core staple of Italian cuisine: tomato sauce.
+Another ingredient of great versatility.
+Tomatoes can be enjoyed raw in salads, puréed on pizza where they underpin all other toppings, or used to make another essential staple of Italian cuisine: tomato sauce.

 A basic tomato sauce only requires basic cooking skills to make.
 Fry an onion and a couple of cloves of garlic in olive oil, add a can of tinned tomatoes, season with salt, pepper, and a pinch of sugar, leave to simmer for 15 minutes, then tear up a few fresh basil leaves and add them to the mix before serving .